CodeCorrupt/godaddy-dyndns/README.md

 ## Setup

-Add your GoDaddy username and password to the file `godaddy-dyndns.conf`.
+Copy the file `godaddy-dyndns.conf.template` to `godaddy-dyndns.conf` and add your GoDaddy username and password to the new file.

 Then setup a Python venv: